owen2345/pub_sub_model_sync/README.md

 - Add publishers/subscribers to your models (See examples below)

-- Start listening for publishers (Only in the app that has subscribers)
+- Start subscribers to listen for publishers (Only in the app that has subscribers)
     ```ruby
     rake pub_sub_model_sync:start
     ```